xieqiguang6/assn2-basicCommandShell/README.md

 You are ENCOURAGED to talk with other students about test cases.
 You are allowed to freely share ideas in this regard.

 You are ENCOURAGED to look at [bash's source code](https://www.gnu.org/software/bash/) for inspiration.

-Create a new project on Github called rshell.
-Create a branch called exec.
-Do all of your work under this branch.
-When finished, merge the exec branch into the master branch, and create a tag called hw2.
-Remember that tags and branches in git are case sensitive!

 **NOTE:** git push will not automatically push tags to your repository.
 Use git push origin hw2 to update your repository to include the hw2 tag.